anthezium/CS510-Advanced-Topics-in-Concurrency/Assignment_4/README.md

 ```

 Note `No` and `Never` in the output to confirm this.
 Use the failgraph tool to
-take a look at a graph that satisfies the postcondition, and note our first
+take a look at a graph that satisfies the postcondition but is rejected by the
-problematic cycle:
+model (hence the `No` result above), and note our first problematic cycle:

 ```bash
 ./failgraph litmus-tests/CO+wx-wx+rx-rx2.litmus